 Providing essential independent advice and information, welfare, support and advocacy services for all students enrolled at the University.
 Education and Welfare Officers are all highly qualified social workers, familiar with supporting students to understand and navigate both University systems and processes along with those of external agencies.
 With many students currently having heightened uncertainty in relation to their study, housing and employment Student Care provides critical advice and support.
-Appointments are available by phone, zoom or email.
+Appointments are available face to face, or by phone, Zoom or email.
 For more info, click here.

 Joining the Adelaide University Union gives you access to a range of discounts, events, competitions, information and support.
 We source discounts, deals, special offers, prizes and giveaways to keep your spirits high, offer some support, and give you a lift when you might need it most.
 Many benefits are available online and there are more added all the time.
 Head here for more info.

 Providing important advice on employee rights and wages, accredited training opportunities, an online student jobs board, networking opportunities and resume and cover letter advice.
-Appointments are available by phone or email, and you can get more info here.
+Appointments are available face to face, or by phone, Zoom or email, and you can get more info here.

 E-News and Social Media